msmith-codes/turbo-vim/README.md

 # Turbo Vim
-Yet Another NeoVim distro, but light weight.
+Yet Another neovim distro, but light weight and easy to customize.

 ## 🛠️ Installation
 ### Prerequisites
-* **Neovim:** Ensure you have Neovim version 0.10 or higher installed.
+* **Neovim:** Ensure you have Neovim version 0.12 or higher installed.
 * **Git:** Required for cloning the repository and managing plugins.
-> **Note:** This guide assumes you are using Linux or macOS.
-If you are using Windows, I'd recommend installing WSL2.
+* **Ripgrep:** Required for livegrep to work.

 ### Steps
 1. Backup Existing Configuration (If Exists):